hank-ehly/get-native.com/docs/post_study_writing.md

 # POST /study/writing

-Modify the authenticating users writing statistics.
+Register the completion of a writing session.

 ## Example Request